andresryes/POS/README.md

 # BACKEND

 Clone repository and open the folder Backend in any IDE with maven dependencies (IntelliJ, Eclipse, NetBeans).
-Run `Application.java`, it will run the server with [Spring](https://spring.io/).
+Run `Application.java`, it will set up the server with [Spring](https://spring.io/).
 Navigate to `http://localhost:8080/`, the frontend makes calls to that API.